dafrius/v1_size_measurement/methods.md

 Subjects viewed the stimuli via a mirror attached to the head-coil, at a viewing distance of 175cm.

+### Retinotopy
+Each subject completed three runs of contrast reversing (4Hz) checkerboards.
+The first run comprised wedges (for polar angle measurement), and eccentricity rings simultaneously.
+Second and third runs consisted of sweeping bar stimuli with 20 seconds per sweep, and moving from 8 different angles (in both directions).

 ## Procedure
 In all functional runs, subjects were instructed to fixate centrally at all times.